 (Source: Ploutos Research)

 Now it's important to point out that while a fat yield is nice to have (and tends to outperform the market), quality must always come first.
-Ploutos, one of my favorite Seeking Alpha contributors, has crunched the numbers and found that the 10% highest-yielding companies tend to be the worst performing of the dividend growth stocks.
+Ploutos, one of my favorite Seeking Alpha contributors, has crunched the numbers and found that the 10% highest-yielding companies tend to

 That's because if a stock's yield is too high, it's likely due to weak fundamentals, such as a deteriorating business model in secular decline, horrible management, and a weak balance sheet.
 In other words, knowing the difference between a yield trap and a good high-yield company (whose fundamentals are strong) is critical.
 This is what I devote 70 hours per week to studying.